mardiros/tursu/README.md

 This may be usefull in case of hard time debugging.
 ```

-### All Gherkin features are support.

-Turşu use the [gherkin-official](https://pypi.org/project/gherkin-official/)
-package to parse Gherkin Scenario beeing compiled to python.

-- ✅ Feature  *(converted to python module)*
-- ✅ Scenario *(converted to python test functions)*
-- ✅ Scenario Outlines / Examples *(converted to @pytest.mark.parametrized test function)*
-- ✅ Background *(Step copied to all the function of the scenario)*
-- ✅ Rule
-- ✅ Steps *(Given, When, Then, And, But, bound to the step definition provided.)*
-- ✅ Tags *(converted as pytest marker on Feature, Scenario, Scenario Outline and Rule)*
-- ✅ Doc String *(support casting of json to python model with the lib of your choice: pydantic, dataclasses,...)*
-- ✅ Data Table *(support casting to python model with the lib of your choice: pydantic, dataclasses,...)*

 ### Great support of playwright.

 Combining Turşu and [pytest-playwright](https://pypi.org/project/pytest-playwright/)